Nottingham attacks: A timeline of how the incident unfolded

 She added: “I can’t believe he was able to get up after the head wound.”

-One man was taken to hospital in a critical condition while two others were believed to have suffered minor injuries.
+One man was taken to hospital in a critical condition while two others are believed to have suffered minor injuries.

 – Just after 5.30am